-Method Northern Powergrid deployment New Customer Demands for Network Planning We use the rich CLNR information set on existing customers' behaviour to: publish existing network design coefficients for general domestic customers with high, medium and low annual consumption; publish new sets of design coefficients, in an industry standard format and therefore suitable for existing industry standard tools, to represent emerging customer behaviour, specifically i) electric vehicles; ii) heat pumps; iii) solar PV.
+Method Northern Powergrid deployment New customer demands for network planning We have used the rich CLNR information set on existing customers' behaviour to propose updates to the existing industry modelling standards ENA-ACE 49 and 105. i.e. we have: F a) published network design coefficients (p and q values in ACE 49/105 terminology, related to mean and standard deviation values of consumption for each half hour of the nominal peak day) for general domestic customers with high, medium and low annual consumption; b) published new sets of design coefficients, in an industry standard format, suitable for existing industry standard tools, to represent emerging customer behaviour, specifically: i) electric vehicles; ii) heat pumps; iii) solar PV.